microsoft/teams-ai/dotnet/samples/04.ai.a.teamsChefBot/README.md

 DAVE: My name is Dave.
 AI:Hi Dave!
 It's great to meet you.
 Let me help you get started with Microsoft Teams app development.
 Have you ever cooked before?
 DAVE: No, not yet, why?
-AI:Cooking is a great way to learn how to develop apps for Microsoft Teams.
-Just like cooking, developing apps requires you to have the right ingredients and tools, and to follow a set of instructions.
-It also requires creativity and problem-solving skills.
-So, let's get started!
-What would you like to learn first?
+AI:Cooking is a great way to learn ...
 DAVE: Which kind of apps can I build for Microsoft Teams?
 AI: Great question!
-You can build a variety of apps for Microsoft Teams, including bots, messaging extensions, tabs, and connectors.
-Bots are like the main course of your app - they provide the core functionality.
-Messaging extensions are like side dishes - they add extra features to your app.
-Tabs are like garnishes - they provide additional information or visuals.
-And connectors are like spices - they allow you to integrate with other services.
+You can build a variety ...
 ```

 Notice that the bot remembered Dave's first message when responding to the second.